eyedeekay/i2pbrowser/README.md

 ----------------------

 There are two logical places to take this in the medium-close future.
-One is to embed a router inside this, along with some kind of console, probably based on a soon-to-be-usable SWIG binding for i2pd, or a possibly even sooner-to-be-usable Go binding forJava I2P and an embedded runtime and class files?
+One is to embed a router inside this, along with some kind of console, probably based on a soon-to-be-usable SWIG binding for i2pd, or a possibly even sooner-to-be-usable Go binding for Java I2P and an embedded runtime and class files?
 I dunno which one's going to be easier but it turns out it's comparatively easy to talk to Java from Go, much easier than I thought before about 2AM today.
 Speaking of which, I need to remember these commands:

         /usr/lib/jvm/java-11-openjdk-amd64/bin/java \